By TMoM Team Member Rachel Hoeing and Guest Blogger Megan Berlinger

 16. Create unity when you hang out with both kids.
 For example, when we prayed at breakfast I thanked God for my girls as a group and then thanked him specifically for each girl for specific things about each of them.

-17. If child #1 shows interest, let him help you with things such as bathing or if you are bottle feeding.
+17. If child #1 shows interest, let him help you with things such as bathing or bottle feeding.

 18. Child #1 mostly wants attention and love.
 Tell him how much you love him.
 I was careful about this because I also wanted my daughter to continue to grow into a big girl.
 I don’t believe in babying kids too much.
 I tried to set expectations about how the day would go and what I needed from her.
 Then I praised her for helping me.
 I also reminded her about what big kids get to do that babies don’t.

-19. If your children will be sharing a room you may want to tell him the parts of the room that are just his and that he doesn’t have to share.
+19. If your children will be sharing a room you may want to tell her the parts of the room that are just hers and that she doesn’t have to share.
 (Even if just a drawer or cubby.)

 20. Listen to him.
 Ask him open ended questions.
 He will have emotions around it and will come out in funny ways sometimes.